jiahueiliou/NLP-Review-Analysis-and-Predictive-Modeling/README.md

 # NLP-Review-Analysis-and-Predictive-Modeling
 This is a course project from UCSD Analyzing Unstructured Data

-- Outcome: Final test data prediction score is 0.82684, ranked 2nd on the kaggle leaderboard.
+- Result: The final test data prediction score was 0.82684, ranking 2nd on the kaggle rankings.